-When your water pressure is low, it can greatly affect the quality of living in your home.
-Everything from showering, to washing dishes, to doing laundry and more will turn into longer, more frustrating tasks when your water pressure is diminished.
+When your water pressure is low, it can significantly affect the quality of living in your home.
+Everything from showering and washing dishes to doing laundry and more will become longer, more frustrating tasks when your water pressure is diminished.
 To fix the issue, you need to understand the cause.
 In this post, we will look at several possible causes for a loss of water pressure in your home and what you can do to address the problem.

 Understanding Water Pressure

-If your water comes from a municipal water provider, then it is pumped from a natural water source to a treatment facility where it then moves to pressure tanks at higher altitudes.
+If your water comes from a municipal water provider, it is pumped from a natural water source to a treatment facility, which moves to pressure tanks at higher altitudes.
 A common example of this is a water tower.
 Gravity creates pressure naturally, so when your water comes to you, it is already pressurized.
 In some cases, booster stations help to maintain the pressure throughout the water lines in a city.
 If your water comes from a private well, then your water is pressurized through a tank that maintains a range of pressure.

 Quick Start Guide for Diagnosing Low Water Pressure

-Before we discuss in detail several different potential causes for low water pressure, we will take a moment to give you a quick overview to help you get started.
+Before we discuss several potential causes for low water pressure in detail, we will take a moment to give you a quick overview to help you get started.
 Here are several reasons why you may experience a loss of water pressure in your home:

-- Closed Valves: Your home's water supply can be shut off by two different valves.
+Closed valves: Your home's water supply can be shut off by two different valves.
 You can check both of these valves on your own.
-If either of these valves is not fully open, then it can affect the water pressure throughout your home.
+If either of these valves is not fully open, it can affect the water pressure throughout your home.

-- Corroded Plumbing: Clogs can be fixed by cleaning out or replacing small sections of piping.
-Over time, though, your entire system of piping can become corroded, which can have a negative effect on your water pressure.
+Corroded plumbing: Clogs can be fixed by cleaning out or replacing small piping sections.
+Over time, though, your entire piping system can become corroded, which will negatively affect your water pressure.

 How Many Locations in Your Home Have Low Water Pressure?

-This is important information since it can help you trace what the issue might be.
+This is important information since it can help you trace the issue.
 If only one fixture is experiencing low water pressure, then it may just need an easy fix related to that fixture alone.
 In other cases where water pressure is low throughout the house, it may indicate a more serious issue in your plumbing.